TeachWell Digital

 Academic leadership programmes

-Organisational Development runs a number of programmes designed for current and emerging academic leaders including:
+Organisational Development runs a number of programmes designed for current and emerging academic leaders in the areas of:

 • New Academic Heads and Associate Deans